 Your guide will pick you up at your hotel, or a central meeting point, in Portland by 8 a.m., and will greet you with coffee to set the plan for the day.
 After reviewing your hiking experience, goals and fitness level, your guide will devise the ideal itinerary for your group -- taking into account differing levels among your group members (many hikes have multiple options).

 You will be driven in a comfortable Sprinter van or SUV to your morning hike, 35 minutes to an hour away, with a scenic stop on the way to introduce you to the geology and microclimates into which you'll shortly be immersed.
 Next you and your guide will begin a hike at a trailhead in the Western Columbia River Gorge, such as Latourell Falls or Hamilton Mountain, with stops for snacks.
 Expect to be introduced to trail etiquette and practices if you are not already familiar, as well as exploring the detailed world of native plant, lichen, fungus and wild life.
 Your guide has experience observing (and nibbling on) plant life throughout the year, and you might be offered a taste of your guide's favorite roadside snack; bring your sense of adventure!
-By lunchtime, your first hike will be completed, and your group will share a vegetarian picnic lunch.
+By noon, your first hike will be completed, and your group will share some picnic snacks.

 Your professional guide will provide naturalist commentary and conversation throughout the day, as well as telling you stories about native legends and introducing you to a wide variety of spiritual approaches to the oldest, most essential meditative exercise: a walk in the woods.
 You'll be returned to your hotel at the end of the journey, between 2 and 3 p.m.